ECON 0150 | Economic Data Analysis

 Your samples have a lot of variability!

-> this variability perfectly matches what we would expect from a fair dice
+> this variability perfectly matches what we would expect from a fair die

 Exercise 3.2 | Sampling Dice (n=2)

-Like before, each sample has a slighly different sample mean.
+Each sample has a slightly different sample mean.

 > what do you expect to see when we plot these sample means (\(\bar{x}\))?